olibclarke/coot1-trimmings/README.md

 ### Display

 The `Display` menu collects GUI-accessible versions of common viewing and analysis helpers, including symmetry-display toggles, probe-dot generation, sequence searching, clearing labels/distances, Chimera export, and whole-model display-mode changes.
 Also added a "High contrast toggle" which makes the view higher contrast by changing to ambient lighting for the model.
+Recently added the "Odd residues" validation helper, and the "residue annotation" tool for addind/browsing notes.

 #### Odd residues
 "Odd residues" scans the active model against the current scrollable map contour and groups suspicious features into _Possible Misfits_, _Weak Sidechains_, _Weak Backbone_, _Weak Waters_, and _Weak Ligands_.